Table of Contents

 - Home care referral.
 Referral for home care gives the nurse an opportunity to assess the patient’s environment and emotional status and the coping strategies used by the patient and family.

-The documentation in a patient with chronic renal failure should focus on the following:
+The documentation of a patient with chronic renal failure should focus on the following:

-- Existing conditions contributing to and degree of fluid retention.
+- Existing conditions contribute to and degree of fluid retention.

 - I&O and fluid balance.

 - Results of laboratory tests.